 Use Leanpub to Write a Book and Create Ebook Files Using Git and GitHub

-It's easy to create PDF, EPUB, and MOBI ebook files on Leanpub, using our Git and GitHub writing mode!
+It's easy to create an ebook on Leanpub using our Git and GitHub writing mode!

 You can then self-publish your Leanpub-generated ebook files anywhere you like, including on Amazon KDP, Apple Books, Google Play, and elsewhere.

 And of course, with just the click of a button, you can also publish your ebook any time on Leanpub's bookstore, and start earning 80% royalties on every Leanpub sale!

 Finally, you can also use Leanpub to create a Print-Ready PDF that you can upload to print-on-demand services, so you can get your book into print, too!

 (Already familiar with GitHub?
 You may prefer this TL;DR tutorial.)

 In this article, we'll show you how to write your book using Leanpub and create ebook files from your manuscript, in just a few minutes!

 We'll also show you how you can publish your book on Leanpub's bookstore, after adding a book cover image, a book description, and setting up your Leanpub author profile.